180D-FW-2021/Team3/README.md

 Please visit the [User Guide](https://docs.google.com/document/d/1YpPP1kQf3QHHyk7c0A6Lcdp2TIKk9Tfp9LNCFGn9VaA/edit?usp=sharing) for the game!
 (Readme below is slightly outdated)

+Watch a v3.0 demo video of the game [here](https://youtu.be/Z3bomdumWlk)!
+[Winter, 2022 March] <br> Note: *This is the final version of our game and this video explains all the game features/mechanics in detail!*<br>

 Watch a v2.0 demo video of the game [here](https://www.youtube.com/watch?v=2cv6WaeUb7c)!
 [Winter, 2022 Feb] <br>

 Watch a v1.0 demo video of the game [here](https://www.youtube.com/watch?v=9XCapfStW8s)!
 [Fall, 2021 Dec]